Find a Chronic Pain Therapist

 Remote only

 Michelle Litwer is a Psychologist in undefined, undefined and has been in practice for 8 years.
-They treat Chronic Pain, Infertility, Gender Identity.
+They treat Chronic Pain, Chronic Illness/Pain, Sexual Identity.

 My main objective is to help clients manage their emotions, make decisions that are line with their values, and to live fulfilling and meaningful lives.